abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

     ![Screenshot of the Windows security dialogue with use a different account selected and the username azure user entered and a password.](../images/az-900-6.png)

 1. You may receive a certificate warning during the sign-in process.
-Click **Yes** or to create the connection and connect to your deployed VM.
-You should connect successfully.
+Click on **Yes** to create the connection and connect to your deployed VM.
+You should be able to connect successfully.

     ![Screenshot of the Certificate warning dialogue informing the user of an untrusted certificate, with the Yes button highlighted. ](./images/az-900-61.png)

 ### Task 3: Host a Basic Website on your New Azure Cloud VM

-In this task, install the Web Server role on the server and host a basic website.
+In this task, you will install the web server role on the server and host a basic website.

-1. In the Server Manager (which should launch automatically) once you connect to the vm, select **Add roles and features** as shown below in the screenshot:
+1. In the **Server Manager** (which should launch automatically) once you connect to the vm, select **Add roles and features** as shown below in the screenshot:

     ![server manager](../images/az900-t3_s1.png)